vuejs/vuepress/packages/docs/docs/plugin/option-api.md

 ```

 ::: tip
-Since VuePress is a Vue-SSR based application, there will be two webpack configurations, `isServer` is used to determine whether the current webpack config is applied to the server or client.
+Since VuePress is a Vue-SSR based application, there needs to be two webpack configurations, `isServer` is used to determine whether the current webpack config is applied to the server or client.

 **Also see:**